kkirstein/proglang-playground/README.md

 Haxe is statically typed and supports algebraic data types ala Haskell.

+# Idris

+[Idris](http://www.idris-lang.org/) is a Haskell-style programming language with [dependent types](http://en.wikipedia.org/wiki/Dependent_type).
+It compiles to either machine code (via C) or to JavaScript.

 # Lua

 Lua is a small dynamically typed "scripting" language.
 Due to its size it is very well suited to be embedded into applications.
 It also features a very easy interface to native (C) code.
 LuaJIT is an alternative implementation with increased performance by LIT-compilation.